Gouvernathor/ParliamentArch-TS/README.md

 These are found in the `parliamentarch` module.

-`SeatData`
+`SeatData` and `SeatDataWithNumber`

-This class is defined and explained in the SVG submodule below, but it is also exposed as part of the main module.
-It stores values about how to draw a given seat (or a group of similar seats).
+These are typescript interfaces explained in the SVG submodule below, but also exposed as part of the main module.
+They store values about how to draw a given seat (or a group of similar seats).

 `getSVGFromAttribution()`

 This function creates the diagram as an SVG element which can then be integrated in the DOM.
 The parameters are as follows:

-- `attribution: Map<SeatData, number>`: a mapping from a SeatData object to a number of seats in the diagram.
-Typically, each SeatData object represents a group or party.
-The ordering of the elements matter, and the groups will be drawn from left to right in the diagram.
+- `attribution: Map<SeatData, number> | SeatDataWithNumber[]`: a mapping from a SeatData object to a number of seats in the diagram.
+Alternatively, an array of SeatDataWithNumber objects.
+Typically, each SeatData or SeatDataWithNumber object represents a group or party.
+The ordering of the elements matter, and the groups as provided will be drawn from left to right in the diagram.
-- `seatRadiusFactor: number`: the ratio (between 0 and 1) of the seat radius over the row thickness.
+- `seatRadiusFactor: number`: the optional ratio (between 0 and 1) of the seat radius over the row thickness.
 Defaults to .8.
-- `getSeatsCentersOptions: object` and `getGroupedSVGOptions: object`: parameters passed through to the corresponding options parameters of the getSeatsCenters and groupedSVGOptions functions, respectively.
+- `getSeatsCentersOptions` and `getGroupedSVGOptions`: optional parameters passed through to the corresponding options parameters of the getSeatsCenters and groupedSVGOptions functions, respectively.

 ## Geometry submodule contents